scalacenter/bloop/docs/server.md

 systems, the bloop installation directory can be found by running `which bloop`.

 <blockquote class="grab-attention">
-Do you want to install and start the server <i>automatically</i> in the background?
+If you are integrating your tool with bloop and want to install and start the server
-The <a href="launcher-reference">Launcher</a> is a lightweight artifact that will provide clients an out-of-the-box bloop experience.
+<i>automatically</i> in the background, you can use Bloop's built-in <a href="launcher-reference">Launcher</a>.
 </blockquote>

 ### `bloop server`